Scatchell/ideas-blog/source/_posts/2013-10-23-charles-is-watching-dot-dot-dot.markdown

 At first, wasn't positive how to accomplish this, but I had a hunch that being connected to the wifi (since we are always on the internet at work) might be a good place to start.

 ##So, how does it work?
 1. Every 5 seconds or so, it checks to see if you're connected to one of the predefined wifi networks (by default, these are 'twdata' and 'twguest' - but can also easily add project specific wifi's.)
-Every 5 seconds when it checks, if you are detected being on the work networks you have defined (i.e.  you're 'at work' to charles) one of two things can happen:
+Every 5 seconds when it checks, if you are detected being on the work networks you have defined (i.e.  you're 'at work' to Charles) one of two things can happen:
-    1. If it is the first time charles has been run for this day, he will create a new day starting at the current time (i.e. if you've just arrived at work and opened your computer at 8:00am, it will mark 8:00am as the "started work" time for today)
+    1. If it is the first time Charles has been run for this day, he will create a new day starting at the current time (i.e. if you've just arrived at work and opened your computer at 8:00am, it will mark 8:00am as the "started work" time for today)
     2. If you are detected as no longer being connected to the network, it will mark that time as the ENDING time for the day, replacing whatever the previous ending time was

 This means every 5 seconds your 'ending time' for the day is changing to be more up to date.
 The assumption is, the last time you close your computer and leave the office, that ending time will be accurately saved within 5 seconds.